 MGH is committed to fostering an inclusive culture that embraces diversity in the delivery of all of our medical and support services.
 Our goal is to create a space where everyone feels safe, accepted and compassionately cared for.

 Like many areas of the hospital, our diversity can also be seen in our Spiritual Care team of inter-faith chaplains.
 We have made efforts to ensure patients, families and community members of all faiths and expressions of spirituality feel welcomed and cared for.

-MGH’s Emergency Department (ED) is one of the busiest in the City of Toronto, serving nearly 80,000 people per year, with one fifth of patients being children.
+MGH’s Emergency Department (ED) is one of the busiest in the City of Toronto, serving more than 80,000 people per year, with one fifth of patients being children.
 We have partnered with SickKids for more than a decade to provide East Toronto children with the best and most current paediatric practices in emergency care closer to home.